 1.9.
 The process for carrying out Level 2 PSA is not unique, but rather depends on the approach selected.
-For practical purposes, a number of grouping tasks sometimes need to be performed for Level 2 PSA at the following stages, as indicated in FIG. 1:
+For practical purposes, a number of grouping tasks sometimes need to be performed for Level 2 PSA at the following stages, as indicated in FIG. 1.

-- (a) The grouping of the core and/or fuel damage sequences (extended to include the status of SSCs dedicated to ensuring the confinement function) into the PDSs that form the starting point for the Level 2 PSA; - (b) The grouping of similar PDSs into a condensed set of PDSs to be taken forward into the accident progression event tree analysis; - (c) The grouping of the severe accident sequences identified in the accident progression event tree analysis into release categories; - (d) The grouping of the release categories into a condensed set of source term categories that are taken forward into the Level 3 PSA.1
+- (a) The grouping (binning) of the core and/or fuel damage sequences (extended to include the status of SSCs dedicated to ensuring the confinement function) into the PDSs that form the starting point for the Level 2 PSA.
+Some methodologies us a multi-step process of grouping and re-grouping similar PDSs into a condensed set of PDSs to be taken forward into the accident progression event tree analysis. - (b) The grouping (binning) of the severe accident sequences identified in the accident progression event tree analysis into release categories.